Crear Studio in Downtown Santa Ana

 About the Parade:

-all backgrounds in one location.
+The O.C.
+Black History Parade and Cultural Faire unite community members of all backgrounds in one location.
 The parade is now led by Dwayne “BH” Shipp, the youngest of the ten Shipp children and president of the Orange County Heritage Council (OCHC).
-BH decided to add a new tradition of his own to honor his mother’s work.
-He curated old photos and news clippings into an exhibit sharing the origin, diversity, and growth of the parade.
+BH decided to add a new tradition to honor his mother’s work.
+He curated old photos and news clippings into an exhibit that shares the parade’s origin, diversity, and growth.ā